-physically restless or rundown that is noticeable by others
+- A state of physical restlessness or being rundown that is noticeable by others

 What are the symptoms of atypical depression?

-The main characteristic of atypical depression that distinguishes it from major depression is mood reactivity.
-In other words, the person with atypical depression will see his or her mood improve if something positive happens.
-In major depression, positive changes will not bring on a change in mood.
+One of the main characteristics of atypical depression that distinguishes it from melancholic depression is mood reactivity.
+In other words, the person with atypical depression will see their mood improve if something positive happens.
+In melancholic depression, positive changes will seldom bring on a change in mood.
 In addition, diagnostic criteria call for at least two of the following symptoms to accompany the mood reactivity:

 A doctor will investigate physical causes for any of these symptoms.
 That will include a physical exam and tests to look for a problem such as hypothyroidism.
 With hypothyroidism, having low levels of thyroid hormone can lead to symptoms that include depression and weight gain.

 Depression is believed to be the result of impaired functioning of brain circuits that regulate mood, and that allow one region of the brain to communicate with another.
 Nerve cells contained within these circuits transmit signals through brain chemicals called neurotransmitters -- such as dopamine, serotonin, and norepinephrine.
 Antidepressant medicines are thought to "tweak" these chemicals and thereby improve the efficiency of brain circuits related to mood.